angelinopires/My-first-git-repo/README.md

 LearningGitHub

 Making the tutorial of GitHub.
-Just the first of many codes that i want to do.
+Just the first of many codes that i wanna do.

 #Dont Watch an anime call Boku